-Demystifying different types of purple-fleshed sweet potatoes, one tuber at a time
+Demystifying different types of purple sweet potatoes, one tuber at a time!

 Stokes Purple® Sweet Potatoes

-Born in the USA, Stokes Purple® sweet potatoes originated in Stokes County, North Carolina.
+Born in the U.S.A., Stokes Purple® sweet potatoes originated in Stokes County, North Carolina.
 They’re now grown commercially in the perfectly sandy soil of central California.
-Available from late August through early to late spring, these sweet potatoes have purple-tinted skin with bold purple flesh that intensifies when cooked.
+Available year-round, these sweet potatoes have purple-tinted skin with a deep purple flesh that intensifies when cooked.